stevejay/middleengine-website/src/posts/2020-07-28-bresenhams-line-algorithm.md

 ![](/images/2020-07-28-bresenhams-line-algorithm/14_bresenham-guide-2x.png "Comparing ε to the midpoint")

-To avoid a floating point value here, we can multiply both values by two before comparing them, such that we are comparing 2ε (4) and ΔX (3):
+To avoid a floating point value here, we can multiply both values by two before comparing them, such that we are comparing 2ε (4) to ΔX (3):

 ![](/images/2020-07-28-bresenhams-line-algorithm/15_bresenham-guide-2x.png "Avoiding floating point values when comparing ε to the midpoint")